 The budget of the Fraternity is approximately \$6 million annually.
 The principal items of expense are the chapter service and visitation programs, alumni services, the professional staff, risk management and programming.
-The accounting records for the Fraternity are maintained at the Offices of the Grand Chapter and are audited annually by a certified public accountant employed by the Grand Council.
+The accounting records for the Fraternity are maintained at the Offices of the Grand Chapter and are audited annually by a certified public accountant.

-TKE Revenue and Expenses

-Functions of the Fraternity
+TKE Revenue and Expenses Functions of the Fraternity